wp-plugins/rs-head-cleaner/readme.txt

 == Upgrade Notice ==
 = 1.4 =
-* Added minimum required PHP version of 5.3 as we no longer support PHP 5.2, modified the uninstall function to clean up files in old location, and fixed a bug in writing the cache files.
+* Fixed a bug.
 Please see Changelog for details.